Education and qualifications:

 In what ways has registration benefitted your career?

-The professional registration has boosted my confidence in my knowledge and skills in engineering, as well as motivated me to continue learning, which I personally feel is essential to be abreast with advancements in knowledge and technology.
+Gaining professional registration has boosted my confidence in my engineering knowledge and skills, as well as motivating me to continue learning, which I personally feel is essential to keep abreast of advancements in knowledge and technology.
 In addition, being professionally registered consistently reminds me to be conscious and responsible for my actions and decisions towards the organisation, society and environment as a whole.
 Registration also aided me to build trust with my superiors in my capability to complete the assigned tasks responsibly and successfully.